 Plus, LTDs’ dividends are not subject to National Insurance Contribution, meaning the owners can take home more of their income from the business in the form of dividends.

-After Brexit – the withdrawal of UK from the European Union (EU), the country’s tax regime has some changes but still maintains the business-friendly tax climate for UK companies.
+After Brexit – the withdrawal of the UK from the European Union (EU), the country’s tax regime has some changes but still maintains the business-friendly tax climate for UK companies.
 The kingdom has implemented new tax policies and programs.
-More tax treaties has also been signed with other countries.
+More tax treaties have also been signed with other countries.

-We’ve summarized some disadvantages of an UK private limited company for you to consider:
+We’ve summarized some disadvantages of a UK private limited company for you to consider:

 When forming an LTD, your details will appear on the public record (via the Registrar of Companies), which increases the risk of disclosing private information.

 An LTD needs to follow strict bookkeeping practices, including taking minutes of meetings and recording all decisions taken by directors and shareholders.